spodzone/Timelapse.jl/README.md

    * Create and populate an input directory, such as `./images-in/*.jpg`
    * use `exiv2 -T rename images-in/*jpg` to set the file modification times
-   * mkdir images-out
+   * `mkdir images-out`
-   * ./timelapse.jl 1800 images-in images-out
+   * `./timelapse.jl 1800 images-in images-out`
    * Create a movie using `ffmpeg -f image2 -i images-out/image-%05d.jpg -sameq -r 50 timelapse.flv`

+A couple of sample images are included - by running the interpolation you'll see a fade between colour and desaturated+vignetted versions.

 ToDo
 ----